Makktu/ScrollingAdventure/README.md

 ### Mon 7 October

 Aim for today:
--implement the design from Saturday.
+- implement the design from Saturday.
--get some type of Alpha-level background(s) into the environments.
+- get some type of Alpha-level background(s) into the environments.

 Accomplished today's aims, albeit in very first-draft form.